This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 If you take out health insurance in the UK, this can pay for private medical treatment if you are ill or injured after you take out the policy.
-Health insurance can also cover a range of treatments that, for various reasons, are not available for free on the NHS.
+Health insurance can also cover a range of treatments that are not available for free on the NHS.

-Before you move to the UK and take out a healthcare plan, it’s important to consider what medical care and treatments you will need your health insurance to cover, for example, if you plan on having children you might want it to include obstetrics and gynaecology.
+Before you move to the UK and take out a healthcare plan, consider what medical care and treatments you will need your insurance to cover.
+For example, if you plan on having children you might want it to include obstetrics and gynecology.

 It is important to note that covering serious illnesses like cancer or treatment for pre-existing conditions like asthma could make your private medical insurance more expensive.
 But it could be worth it if you need private healthcare for these conditions.

-Private health insurance policies come with two mains costs: the premium and the excess, and are generally available on both a personal and family basis.
+Private health insurance policies come with two mains costs: the premium and the excess.
+They’re generally available on both a personal and family basis.
 The premiums will depend on your level of cover, lifestyle, age, and any pre-existing medical conditions that you might have.
-Healthcare plans usually operate on an excess basis, meaning you will need to pay a proportion of the cost when you need to use your insurance.
+Healthcare plans usually operate on an excess basis, meaning you will need to pay a proportion of the cost.
 Many UK employers include subsidized or tax-only healthcare cover in their benefits packages, so this is worth looking into as well.